muratk3n/thirdwave/en/tweets/2019/week18.md

 ---

-Hard left is hard left.
-If there is industrial →, there should be industrial ←.
-Min wage, etc. I wont stand in the way of that.
-Should inmates vote or not?
-Butt-a-geek says no, Kamala is like "let's think abt this (lukewarm nonsense)", Bernie says YES.
-That's ←.

----

 @peteronyisi1

 "I must admit to a certain unease when particle physics schools spend more time on machine learning than on how detectors work"